 6. It’s not 100% clear why Patricia Arquette didn’t return except it kind of is

 Arquette made her film debut in Dream Warriors, which ends with a clear passing of the Elm Street final girl baton from Heather Langenkamp’s Nancy to Arquette’s Kristen.
 However, Arquette had an uneasy working relationship with that film’s director, Chuck Russell, after she needed over 50 takes to get through her first scene.
 Maybe that’s why she felt no real compulsion to return as Kristen in Dream Master?
 Then again, maybe her agent asked for more money, ala Amy Steel after Friday the 13th Part 2?
 Maybe she was simply ready to move on to bigger and better things?

 No one interviewed in the Never Sleep Again: The Elm Street Legacy documentary seems to know for sure why Arquette didn’t come back.
-However, there is one obvious explanation pretty easily verifiable based upon the birth-date of Arquette’s son (1/3/1989): she was pregnant when Elm Street 4 was filming in 1988.
+However, there is one obvious explanation pretty easily verifiable based upon the birth-date of Arquette’s son (1/3/1989): she was probably pregnant when Elm Street 4 was filming in early-mid 1988.

 7. Tuesday Knight sang the theme song and starred in the movie

 Tuesday Knight had the unenviable task of replacing Arquette in the role as Kristen, and although she’s a fairly poor substitute she did bring something to the table Arquette couldn’t: she sang on the soundtrack.